Medical conditions that may complicate having your tooth pulled.

 23) Liver dysfunction.

-Having liver disease (hepatitis, cirrhosis, alcoholic hepatitis) places the dental patient at increased risk for complications with bleeding.
+Liver disease (hepatitis, cirrhosis, alcoholic hepatitis) places the dental patient at increased risk for complications with bleeding.
 Additionally, the use of medications that are metabolized (broken down) by the liver must be carefully monitored.

 ▲ Section references – Fragiskos, Koerner